 \subsection{Solving integral equations with neural networks}

 Physics-informed neural networks (pinns) have been introduced recently in \cite{Raissi2019} to include physical constraints already in the design and training of neural networks.
-In the literature, pinns have been applied to partial-differential equations (pdes) such as the Navier–Stokes equations \cite{Raissi2019} but pathloss prediction requires solving an integral equation \eqref{equ:pl0}.
-An approach for solving integral equations has been presented recently in \cite{Mueller2020} but is based on a rather complex normalizing flow.
-This section outlines a possible physics-informed learning approach for an integral equation based on standard neural networks and antiderivative rules for indefinite integration as explained, e.g., in \cite{Lindell2021}.
+In the literature, pinns have been applied to partial-differential equations (pdes) such as the Navier–Stokes equations \cite{Raissi2019}, but pathloss prediction requires solving an integral equation \eqref{equ:pl0}.
+An approach to approximate integral equations via Monte-Carlo integration based on several model evaluations is used in \cite{Hennigh2021}.
+An approach for solving integral equations exactly has been presented recently in \cite{Mueller2020} but is based on a rather complex normalizing flow.
+This section outlines a simpler approach for solving exactly an integral equation based on standard neural networks and antiderivative rules for indefinite integration as explained, e.g., in \cite{Lindell2021}.

-Conventional training of a neural network $\text{NN}(\bg{\theta},x_i,y_i)$ with parameters $\bg{\theta}$ for a bivariate function $f(x_i,y_i)$ is done by minimizing
+Conventional training of a neural network $\text{NN}(\bg{\theta},x,y)$ with parameters $\bg{\theta}$ for a bivariate function $f(x,y)$ is done by minimizing

 where $\phi(\cdot)$ is an appropriate loss function such as squared, absolute or huber loss.
-In order to solve an integral equation, the neural network $\text{NN}(\bg{\theta},x_i,y_i)$ is trained to calculate integrals
+In order to solve an integral equation, the neural network $\text{NN}(\bg{\theta},x,y)$ is trained to calculate integrals

 by minimizing the error